 “Trail Angels” are people who help hikers on the trail.
 That includes opening their homes to hikers for the night, providing showers, and cooking dinners.

 I think I want to work towards being an influencer.
 And you know, it’s not like you just get famous overnight, and get money in your pocket.
 And I don’t think it’s the money that attracts me.
-Money is pretty good — if I get money I go traveling.
+Money is pretty good — if I get money I go travelling.
 It’s just to share my story, to inspire people.